-- General Mills executive and first sustainability officer, Gene Kahn, was a founding member of the U.S. Department of Agriculture National Organic Standards Board which wrote the first standards for certified organic food production in the U.S.
+- General Mills executive and first sustainability officer, Gene Kahn, was a founding member of the U.S. Department of Agriculture National Organic Standards Board (NOSB) which wrote the first standards for certified organic food production in the U.S.

 - General Mills and members of the Organic Trade Association Dairy Council signed a letter to support the USDA National Organic Program (NOP) to finalize a 2015 rule, providing the organic dairy industry with consistent, clear regulation on the transition of conventional livestock to organic production and protecting the integrity of organic dairy production.

 Advancing Water Stewardship

 - As a global food company, water is critical to our business.
 We take a broad approach to water stewardship, looking beyond our company’s walls to the phases of our value chain that drive overall use.

 - We also engage policy makers to drive more sustainable water practices.
 Examples include our membership in the California Water Action Collaborative, a platform for diverse stakeholders to pursue projects to improve water security in California for people, business, agriculture and nature, and Connect the Drops, which educates California lawmakers about such efforts and advocates for policy solutions.